BinaryStudioAcademy/bsa-2023-towhub/readme.md

         created_at timestamp "not null"
         updated_at timestamp "not null"
     }
+    business_details {
+        id serial PK "not null"
+        company_name varchar "not null, unique"
+        tax_number varchar "not null, unique"
+        owner_id integer FK "not null"
+        created_at timestamp "not null"
+        updated_at timestamp "not null"
+    }
     orders {
         id serial PK "not null"
         price integer "not null"